NeoCodesOracle/Linux-Server-Configuration/README.md

     `LocalUser ~ $ ssh-keygen -t rs`

 1. Enter a file name for the key we are about to generate (grader_key) and optional passphrase
-1. Copy the grader_key file to the remote server by typing the following command
+1. Copy the grader_key.pub file to the remote server by typing the following command

     `cat ~/.ssh/grader_key.pub | ssh root@52.38.248.138 -i ~/.ssh/udacity_key.rsa "mkdir -p ~/.ssh && cat >>  ~/.ssh/authorized_keys"`